-The Adviser is a registered investment adviser under the Advisers Act, and is an affiliate of TPG.
+The Adviser has filed an application with the SEC for registration as a registered investment adviser under the Advisers Act, and is an affiliate of TPG.
 Another affiliate of TPG is also an SEC-registered investment adviser and provides investment advisory services to a number of private investment funds.
 However, the Adviser, and not TPG, will be responsible for providing the services to the Company described herein.
 In addition, TPG and its affiliates engage in a broad range of other investment activities, including pursuing investments for their own account and for the account of associated funds and providing other services to these funds and their portfolio companies.